 Improving flow, statement of contributions, ideas on the sections on Flux overview and description of the RT: LWJ, COMB, scalable KVS

-Abstract
+Abstract -- to be revised at the end

-Resource management (RM) software is crucial to HPC.
-However, growing numbers and types of compute resources and a greater interplay among various resources (e.g., between compute clusters and a shared I/O cluster) across the entire HPC center makes even the best- in-breed RM software increasingly .
-In fact, HPC centers are at a junction where they require a paradigm shift in managing their resources.
-Our response to this critical need is FLUX, an RM software framework that can solve the key RM challenges in a simple, extensible, distributed and autonomous fashion.
-It aims at managing the entire computing facility as one common pool of diverse sets of resources to provide scheduling decisions and easy accommodation of emerging site-wide constraints such as increasingly stricter power bounds.
+Resource management (RM) software is crucial to HPC for efficient application execution on a set of diverse, large resources.
+However, growing numbers and types of compute resources and a greater interplay among various resources (e.g., between compute clusters and a shared I/O cluster) across the entire HPC center can render even the best- in-breed RM software increasingly ineffective.
+HPC centers are at a junction where they require a major shift in the conceptual model of resource management in order to meet the challenges of extreme scalability, a diversity of resources, and challenges such as power budgets.
+Our response to this critical need is FLUX, a RM software framework that can solve the key RM challenges in a simple, extensible, distributed, and autonomous fashion.
+It aims to manage the entire computing facility as one common pool of diverse sets of resources to provide efficient scheduling decisions and easy accommodation of site-wide constraints.
 Further, FLUX employs a framework approach to facilitate the seamless integration of system monitoring and administration, lightweight virtualization, and parallel programming and tools run-time systems.
-In this paper, we discuss FLUX’s vision, design challenges and concepts, and then report our progress on building its run-time system.
+We discuss Flux’s vision, design challenges, and concepts, and then report our progress on building key components.
 Our preliminary results show that the run-time provides requisite properties such as high scalability and easy integration and interoperability among essential run-time elements such as MPI, run-time tools and middleware.

+Keywords: resource management, communication framework, run-time, key value store, scalable process management services

 Introduction

 Resource management (RM) software is critical for high performance computing (HPC).
-It is the centerpiece that allows ecient execution of HPC applications while providing the computing facility with the main means to maximize the utilization of its computing resources.
-However, several growing trends make even best-in-breed RM software systems increasingly ineective.
-As numbers and types of compute cores of HPC systems continue to grow, the key RM challenges associated only with today’s leadership-class machines are quickly permeating to all computing resources such as commodity Linux clusters.
-Thus the RM must increase its purview to across the entire computing facility to have to provide extreme scalability, low noise, fault tolerance, and heterogeneity management while under increasingly strict power bounds.
+It is the centerpiece that allows efficient execution of HPC applications while providing the computing facility with the main means to maximize the utilization of its diverse array of computing resources.
+However, several growing trends make even best-in-breed RM software systems increasingly ineffective in dealing with the diversity and size of resources fielded for HPC centers.
+As numbers and types of compute cores continue to grow, the key RM challenges traditionally associated only with leadership-class machines are now relevant to all computing resources, including commodity Linux clusters.
+An effective HPC RM must increase its purview to manage resources across the entire computing facility and to enable extreme scalability, low noise, fault tolerance, and heterogeneity management delivered within increasingly strict power bounds.

-In fact, a greater interplay among various classes of clusters across the entire computing facility already makes the current paradigm of single-cluster schedul- ing largely .
+In fact, a greater interplay among various classes of clusters across the entire computing facility already makes the current paradigm of single-cluster scheduling suboptimal.
 An application running on a compute cluster heavily uti- lizes site-wide shared resources such as I/O and visualization clusters.
 Thus, avoiding any significant site-wide bottleneck requires the RM to schedule the job to all dependent resources together.

-Meanwhile, greater in code development on larger systems have begun to impose far more complex requirements on the RM.
-For example, with- out adequate RM support, debugging, tuning, testing and verification of the applications have become too and time-consuming for end-users.
+Meanwhile, greater difficulties in code development on larger systems have begun to impose far more complex requirements on the RM.
+For example, with- out adequate RM support, debugging, tuning, testing and verification of the applications have become too difficult and time-consuming for end-users.
 The next-generation code development environments require the RM to provide ef- fective mechanisms to support the reproducible results of program execution, to provide accurate correlations between user-level errors and system-level events, and to integrate and accelerate a rich set of scalable tools.